terramate-io/terramate/docs/cli/cmdline/experimental/experimental-eval.md

 This is an experimental command and is likely subject to change in the future.
 :::

-The `eval` command allows you to fully evaluate a Terramate expression provided in the arguments.
+The `terramate experimental eval` command allows you to fully evaluate a Terramate expression provided in the arguments.

 For security reasons, the filesystem related functions are disabled for now.
 Below is the list of functions that **cannot be used** in this command:

 - tm_abspath,